What Are Dryer Balls and How Do They Compare To Dryer Sheets?

 If it feels like you’re always doing laundry, that’s because you are.
 The average family does around 300 loads of laundry per year, which equals a lot of washing, drying, and time and money spent to facilitate all of it.
 But what if there was a way to make doing your laundry faster and easier, as well as more economical, better for the environment, and even safer for you?
 That’s what dryer balls claim to do.
 These little chemical-free balls that serve as an alternative to dryer sheets are getting a lot of buzz, but do they live up to the hype?
 We got the lowdown on them so that you can decide if they’re right for you.

 “Dryer balls are objects intended for use in drying machines, [and they] claim to provide softness, static reduction, and/or faster drying-time benefits,” says Mary Begovic Johnson, Tide & Downy Principal Scientist at P&G. They’re not new to the market, though there’s been a recent influx of new brands and design options.
 A quick search on Amazon brings up hundreds of products.
 The more traditional wool ones—which people love because they’re biodegradable—are at the top.
 And unlike with dryer sheets, which are pretty basic from a design standpoint, you can choose whimsical options.
 For example, you can get dryer balls with the face of a sheep, panda, or penguin (just to name a few).

 And wool dryer balls aren’t your only option.
 Others are made from materials like plastic and can be spiky in shape.
 Offered in a variety of colors and sizes—you can buy a two-pack of hedgehogs or a mini cactus set by Kikkerland on Amazon for less than $10—they also have hundreds of positive reviews.
-If you’re trying to go green at home, check out this list of toxic cleaning products—and what you should buy instead.

 What are the specific benefits of dryer balls?